gmungoc/SwingJSDemo/README.md

 2. Refresh the workspace - you should now see a new folder `site`
 3. Copy file `swingjs\net.sf.j2s.core.jar` to the `dropins` subfolder of your Eclipse installation
 4. Restart Eclipse to pick up the 'Compiler Participant' plugin
+    * if this doesn't work first time, you may need to restart Eclipse with the `-clean` flag (once only)
 5. Select `Project | Clean...` to recompile the code
     * notice file `.j2s` - this is needed to enable JavaToScript 'transpilation'
 6. Refresh project: you should now see a file `site/swing_demo_HelloWorld.html`